pdcarlson/stewardship-hub/README.md

 3.  **Set up Appwrite:**
     -   Create a new project in your Appwrite console.
     -   Add a **Web App** platform, using `localhost` as the hostname for local development.
-    -   Create a database and the five collections detailed in the **Database Schema** section above.
+    -   Create a database and the collections detailed in the **Database Schema** section above.
     -   Enable the **Email/Password** authentication provider.
     -   Create a **Team** with the name `admin`.